DevSilv/DevSilv-bracket-string-validator/README.md

 A "bracket string" is a string that consists only of properly closed brackets (be it `()`, `[]` or `{}`); what is more, brackets of each type must be closed properly in relation to all of the other types that exist in the string.
 Examples of bracket strings: `()` or `({()})[]`.
 Examples of "non-bracket strings": `)(` or `([)]`.
 An empty string is NOT considered a proper bracket string.
 This definition is based on a definition by M. Kubica, available on [this webpage (in Polish)](http://edu.pjwstk.edu.pl/wyklady/jfa/scb/frames-jfa-main-node11.html).

 I have found the idea of "bracket strings" on the forum 4programmers.net.
 It also seems to occur across the internet, at least on Polish websites.
-For details on the English term itself, see the page "[The term "bracket string"](https://github.com/silvuss/silvuss-bracket-string-validator/wiki/The-term-bracket-string)" of the wiki.
+For details on the English term itself, see the page "[The term "bracket string"](https://github.com/silvuss/silvuss-bracket-string-validator/wiki/The-term-bracket-string)" of this project's wiki.

 **Read before use:** This application **is not** intended to be used according to the purpose described above.
 You may use it **only** to test whether the code is written the way it is expected (i.e. it produces expected results) and **only** when you know what the code will really do.
 For details, see the section "[Disclaimers](#disclaimers)" of this README.